paribytes/TeloTales/README.md

 # TeloTales
-"This repo is for my chapter-1 - Estimation of telomeric content across global human populations using Phase 3 of  the 1000 Genomes Project data."
+"This repository contains code/ scripts for my chapter-1 - Estimating telomeric content across global human populations using Phase 3 of the 1000 Genomes Project data."

-These series of scripts/python code will download BAM files from the 1kgp, run qmotif on them (sequentially), estimate telomere motif counts and save them.
+This series of scripts/python code will download BAM files from the 1kgp, run qmotif on them (sequentially), estimate telomeric content, and save them.

 Sequence to run the files:
 1.) download_files.sh (requires: files_list.txt)